ms609/Quartet/README.md

 The underlying 'tqDist' library may handle trees with up to 568 leaves, and 64-bit integer representations could increase this number further.
-Making either of these imporvements within the R package would require substantial additional work, but could be implemented -- do [file an issue](https://ms609.github.io/Quartet/issues) if this would be useful to you.
+Making either of these improvements within the R package would require substantial additional work, but could be implemented -- do [file an issue](http://github.com/ms609/Quartet/issues/new/) if this would be useful to you.

 ## References